earlgreyhot1701D/janus-clew/README.md

-# 🎭 Janus Clew
+🎭 Janus Clew

-**Evidence-backed growth tracking for indie builders**
+Evidence-backed growth tracking for indie builders

-🔍 **Prove your growth.
-Then own what's next.**
+🔍 Prove your growth.
+Then own what's next.

 You've shipped three projects in three months.
 You're definitely better—but can you prove it?

 Janus Clew turns your code into measurable evidence.
 Not vibes.
 Not claims.
 Cold, hard proof that you leveled up.
 Your complexity grew.
 Your technologies evolved.
 Your reasoning deepened.
 This tool just makes it visible.

----

-## 🎭 Why Janus?
+🎭 Why Janus?
 In Roman mythology, Janus looks in two directions simultaneously—backward and forward.

 Janus Clew does the same for your growth: it shows you where you've been (measurable complexity across projects) and tells you where you're ready to go (forward-looking career guidance).

 Most growth tracking tools show you dashboards.
 Janus Clew shows you evidence—and then tells you what you're ready for next.

-### 🚀 The Real Problem
+🚀 The Real Problem

-**You're shipping faster than ever.
-Your growth is more invisible than ever.**
+You're shipping faster than ever.
+Your growth is more invisible than ever.

 Three months ago, you couldn't build what you shipped last week.
 You learned async patterns.
 You got comfortable with complexity.
 You tried new technologies.
 But there's zero way to prove any of it.